zhxie/conch-bay/README.md

 ### Import data from ikawidget3

 Run the following command to extract and convert data from a ikawidget3 database IKAX3 into `conch-bay-import.zip`.
 You can then import it into Conch Bay.
-Notice that some information may be wrong since IKAX3 contains encrypted data.
+Notice that some information may not be accurate since IKAX3 contains encrypted data.

 ```sh
 python3 tools/convert_ikax3.py <PATH_TO_IKAX3>